 This enchanting French seaside town features a beachside road lined with excellent restaurants, galleries and boutiques.
 The famous Calmos Café on Grand Case Beach is a long time favorite of yacht charter guests and crew.
 This funky Franco-Caribbean beach bar and restaurant offers live music a couple of nights a week.
 Yachts anchor offshore to revel in the lively jazz or reggae while guests enjoy cocktails and dinner on deck.

 Loterie Farm is an enchanting shore excursion by taxi, departing either from Marigot or Grand Case.
 This unique farm that once cultivated sugar cane is now the ecological showcase of a Californian philanthropist.
 Hike on nature trails through the “hidden forest” with splendid views towards the Caribbean Sea, Marigot, and the island of Anguilla.
 The Fly Zone is a zip line along ropes from tree to tree.
 The higher and more challenging tour is for adults and youngsters over 4 ft. tall.
-The lower and easier tour is for small children.
+The lower and easier tour, however, is for small children.
 The Treetops restaurant showcases estate grown produce and features gourmet French-Caribbean cuisine.
 Rent a lounge or cabana to enjoy the Jacuzzi and spring fed pool.

 Day 3: Anse Marcel and Pinel Island